tony-vs-code/raidcheck/README.md

 ## Setup

-I would highly reccomend setting this up in `/usr/local/bin/`
+The bot will check the RAID status every minute, however, it will only send a clean raid summary once a day.
+As soon as it sees a degraded state, it will send a message.
+I would highly reccomend setting this up in `/usr/local/bin/`.

 1. **Clone the repository:**